hamiltoon/one-click-hugo-cms/site/content/values/_index.md

       origin.
 Sometimes, this is a single farm or a specific collection of beans from a single country.
 The name of the coffee is then usually the place it was grown to whatever degree available.
+  - heading: Shade-grown coffee
+    imageUrl: /img/about-shade-grown.jpg
+    text: >
+      Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
   - heading: Sustainable farming
     imageUrl: /img/about-sustainable-farming.jpg
     text: >